 This requires OpenSSL to be installed on your machine:

 Alternatively, clone the project from github and follow the instructions below:

 git clone firstname.lastname@example.org:marco/filecrypt.git

-Once cloned, you can try out functionality using the
+Once cloned, you can try out functionality by packaging it as a

 Once all dependencies are installed: